-- 3. In the case of a near miss, the faculty member and student will complete the 'CSUSB Incident and Near Miss Report' (see attached form). - 4.
-The faculty member shall be responsible for reporting the incident to the department chair and program director or designee.
-The department chair will provide a copy of the report to the dean or designee of the College of Natural Sciences. - 5.
+- 3. In the case of a near miss, the faculty member and student will complete the 'CSUSB Incident and Near Miss Report' (see electronic fillable form on Blackboard). - 4.
+The faculty member shall be responsible for reporting the incident to the Department Chair and Program Director or designee. - 5.
 The department chair will monitor the reports that have been submitted to examine trends and report these to the Assessment Evaluation Committee on an annual basis.